Inter Miami CF Looks For First Win Of 2022 MLS Season Vs. Austin FC

 MIAMI (CBSMiami) – Inter Miami CF will be playing its second game of the season Sunday, when the club faces Austin FC at Q2 Stadium.

 Kickoff is set for 4 p.m.
-Fans will be able to watch the gem on TV on ESPN and ESPN Deportes.READ MORE: Fire Forces Evacuation Of 600 Homes In Florida Panhandle
+Fans will be able to watch the gem on TV on ESPN and ESPN Deportes.READ MORE: Lolita Will No Longer Be On Display At The Miami Seaquarium

 Last week, Inter Miami earned a point in the standings, as they tied their home opener against the Chicago Fire in a scoreless game.

-Inter Miami went 12-17-5 overall and 5-9-3 on the road in the 2021 season.READ MORE: Florida Lawmakers Chipping Away At Ballot Initiative Process
+Inter Miami went 12-17-5 overall and 5-9-3 on the road in the 2021 season.READ MORE: Miami Weather: Temperatures Heating Up This Week

 Miami scored 36 goals last season, averaging 1.1 per game.